Countdown to missed opportunity for EU economy

 "FAKE MONEY"

-New European Commission President Jean-Claude Juncker has promised a 300 billion euro ($376 billion) investment program on public works such as transport, energy and digital networks.
+New European Commission President Jean-Claude Juncker has promised a 300 billion euro ($376 billion) investment programme on public works such as transport, energy and digital networks.

 But it is expected to involve largely recycling existing EU budget and European Investment Bank funds with little if any new public money.

-French Economy Minister Emmanuel Macron said last week that an investment program based on "fake money" without at least 80 billion euros in new "real money" would risk disappointing.
+French Economy Minister Emmanuel Macron said last week that an investment programme based on "fake money" without at least 80 billion euros in new "real money" would risk disappointing.

-At the same time, France and Italy, the euro zone's troubled second and third economies, are balking at going beyond half-measures to shake up rigid labor markets and open up to more competition.
+At the same time, France and Italy, the euro zone's troubled second and third economies, are balking at going beyond half-measures to shake up rigid labour markets and open up to more competition.

 Barring a last-minute surprise, EU leaders are heading for a hollow agreement that won't fundamentally change a set of economic policies that has failed to reignite growth so far.